 Thus, interest rates were primarily fixed to a certain range and would vary only marginally.
 This marginal variation provided bond traders with little room to make profits, hence, bond trading departments were probably the most “boring” departments till the meeting of October 1979.

 Post October 1979

-Post the FOMC meeting of October 1979, the Federal Reserve started targeting the quantity of bank reserves in the system rather than the price of money, hence, the above way of functioning ceased to exist.
+Post the meeting of the board of governors in October 1979, the Federal Reserve started targeting the quantity bank reserves in the system rather than the price of money, hence, the above way of functioning ceased to exist.

-Hence, the federal reserve would decide on a target level of of bank reserves, conduct open market operations to achieve the given level and once achieved would withdraw from the market.
+Hence, the federal reserve would decide on a target level of of bank reserves, conduct open market operations to achieve the given level and once achieved, the federal reserve would withdraw from the market.

-This left interest rate as the only variable to clear markets, hence, the federal funds rate was quite volatile between the years 1979 and 1982 (when the federal reserve returned to targeting the price of money), rising to a peak of 19% in late 1980 and early 1981.
+This left interest rate as the only variable to clear markets, hence, interest rates were quite volatile between the years 1979 and 1982 (when the federal reserve returned to targeting the price of money), rising to a peak of 19% in late 1980 and early 1981.

 This volatility provided bond traders with a golden opportunity to make money.

 Interest Rates and Bond Prices